Penetration Testing - pentest

 As a result, you will be able to see per risk to what extent it is a high risk, medium risk or low risk, so that you can resolve these vulnerabilities.

 When the pen test succeeds in hacking the system, the builder or ict manager knows which weaknesses need to be improved and the owner of the system knows whether the system has just been securely built.
 For example, a pen test provides insight into the security risks and vulnerabilities of the computer system.

 There are different types of pentests for the different types of systems and needs, which will be further explained below.

-Which test is suitable for your situation?
+Which pen test is best for your situation?

-Pentest on server and network
+Pentesting on server and network